Menditect/documentation/docs/archive.md

 If enabled, the Archive function is meant for MTA customers that require that their [Test Run](test-run) results are persisted over a longer period of time.
 Every Test Run (regardless of the result) is stored in a hierarchical JSON string in an Archive Event.

+However, **only Test Runs of the Full Test Configuration** are archived.

 Archive Events are stored in MTA for a trailing period of one year.

 The information in Archive Events can be used for auditing purposes, for example.